caiubyfreitas/aurora/README.md

 - The code was check with https://validator.w3.org and is free of errors and warnings.
 - Self-closing tags were used just for XHTML compatibility.
 - Browsers older than IE11 are disregarded, therefore, "X-UA-Compatible" has no purpose.
+- Using modules is the default approach instead of the conventional <script> tag.

 The project structure of files and folders is as follows: